- ICH GCP

 Generation Victoria Cohort 2020s.
 A Statewide Longitudinal Cohort of Victorian Children and Their Parents

-Generation Victoria (GenV) is a longitudinal, population-based study of Victorian children and their parents that will bring together data on a wide range of conditions, exposures and outcomes.
+Generation Victoria (GenV) is a longitudinal, population-based study of Victorian children and their parents that will bring together data on a wide range of conditions ,exposures and outcomes.
 GenV blends study-collected, study-enhanced and linked data.
 It will be multi-purpose, supporting observational, interventional, health services and policy research within the same cohort.
 It is designed to address physical, mental and social issues experienced during childhood, as well as the antecedents of a wide range of diseases of ageing.
 It seeks to generate translatable evidence (prediction, prevention, treatments, services) to improve future wellbeing and reduce the future disease burden of children and adults.

-The GenV Cohort 2020s is open to all babies born over a two-year period, and their parents, residing in the state of Victoria Australia.
-The GenV Cohort 2020s is preceded by an Advance Cohort of babies born between 5 Dec 2020 and 3 October 2021, and their parents.
+The GenV Cohort 2020s is open to all children born over a two-year period, and their parents, residing in the state of Victoria Australia.
+The GenV Cohort 2020s is preceded by an Advance Cohort of children born between 5 Dec 2020 and 3 October 2021, and their parents.
 This comprises all families recruited at GenV's Vanguard hospital (Joan Kirner Women's and Children's) and at birthing hospitals throughout Victoria as GenV scaled up to commence recruiting for the GenV Cohort 2020s.
 The Advance Cohort have ongoing and full participation in GenV for their lifetime unless they withdraw but may have less complete data and biosamples.

 Study Overview